nle18/nle18.github.io/index.markdown

 <h1>Biography and Research Interests</h1>

-<p>I am currently a second-year PhD student in Computer Science at Georgia Institute of Technology.
+<p>I am currently a second-year PhD student in Computer Science at Georgia Institute of Technology, advised by professor <a href="http://aritter.github.io/" style="text-decoration: none">Alan Ritter</a>.
 	My current research interest is procedural text understanding.
 Specifically, I am investigating the effectiveness of pretrained large language models for the tasks of anaphora and coreference resolution in procedural texts (e.g., chemical protocols).

 <!--	That is, enabling virtual assistants